Plainview Athletics: History

 In 1957, the Plainview Ponies folded from the Southwestern League during the season.
 On June 16.
 1957, the Ponies had a record of 16–27 under manager Art Bowland when the franchise folded.
 At the time of their folding, Plainview had total season attendance of 5,321, an average of 247 per game.
 The Southwestern League folded after the season.

 Plainview regained a franchise in 1958.
 The Plainview Athletics became members of the newly formed Class D level Sophomore League as an affiliate of the Kansas City Athletics.
-Plainview ended the 1958 season with a record of 50–57, placing 6th in the Sophomore League standings.
+Plainview ended the 1958 season with a record of 50–57, placing sixth in the Sophomore League standings.
 The Ponies finished 22.0 games behind the first place Midland Braves playing under manager Vincent Plumbo.
 Plainview drew total season attendance of 21,640, an average of 361 per game.

-In their final season of play, the 1959 Plainview Athletics placed 4th in the Sophomore League.
-The Athletics ended season with a record of 60–65, finishing 11.5 games behind the 1st place Carlsbad Potashers, playing under manager Bobby Hofman.
+In their final season of play, the 1959 Plainview Athletics placed fourth in the Sophomore League.
+The Athletics ended season with a record of 60–65, finishing 11.5 games behind the first place Carlsbad Potashers, playing under manager Bobby Hofman.
 Plainview had season attendance of 12,329,an average of 197 per game.
 The franchise permanently folded after the 1959 season.

+The Athletics did not return to the 1960 Sophomore League.
 Plainview, Texas has not hosted another minor league team.